betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 This is something at least one member of the crew, Jim Lovell, had practiced on a prior mission on Apollo 8.

-## A Quarter Million Mile Tech Support Call
+## A quarter million mile tech Support call
 During Apollo 14, the *Abort* button in the LEM was found to be faulty.
 It was occasionally closing a circuit indicating to the AGC that the *Abort* button had been pushed.
 This of course would be disastrous if it occurred during a landing attempt.
 MIT needed to quickly devise a